Irving K Barber Faculty of Arts and Social Sciences

 Posted in Irving K Barber Faculty of Arts and Social Sciences, Media Release, Psychology

-UBCO study determines a homegrown player is worth an extra $4.8M annually to an NHL team
+UBCO study finds a homegrown player is worth an extra $4.8M annually to an NHL team

 March 26, 2025